Charles L. Bowers School Farm

 Bowers Farm educational programs are fun and engaging, while teaching aspects of each grade level's state educational standards.
 The recommended grade level is shown, but we can modify any program or activity to fit the needs of any grade or group, including families, scout troops, neighborhood groups, senior citizens, and church groups - just to name a few!
 Our educational staff is comprised of engaging, top-notch educators and capable of designing a program to fit your learning target needs.
 Please reach out to schedule your group today by filling out the form below.
 Thank you for considering Bowers Farm for your educational enrichment.

 Springtime at the Farm allows young students to explore and discover the new beginnings at the farm.
-From our season of birthing to newly planted cops, students will engage in a variety of activities understanding the transition to this new season and all we have to do get the farm ready for a fruitful summer ahead.
+From our season of birthing to newly planted crops, students will engage in a variety of activities as they work to understand the transition to Spring and all we have to do get the farm ready for a fruitful summer ahead.

 Fall Fun and Facts is a program designed to enjoy all things fall at our farm, including an educational tour of our animals as they prepare for the colder seasons approaching.
 Students will learn about animal behaviors, caretaking, and the physical and environmental changes that happen on the farm.
 In addition, students will visit our pumpkin patch via wagon ride to choose their very own pumpkin for the season.
 Finally, all visitors will be able to engage in our favorite fall tradition - cider and donuts.